Ekrin Athletics B37 Massage Gun Review: The Best Budget Theragun Alternative I've Tested

 Sources and Methodology

 I tested the Ekrin B37 daily for 42 days between March and May 2026.
-Noise measurements used a Reed Instruments R8050 sound level meter at 12 inches from the device head during active use.
+Noise measurements used a Reed Instruments R8050 sound level meter at 12 inches .
 Battery testing was continuous runtime on speed setting 3 until automatic shutoff.
 Stall force was assessed by applying measured pressure (verified with a Withings body scale) against the device head on my quadriceps.
 Manufacturer specifications were cross-referenced with Ekrin Athletics' official documentation.
-Competing product data drawn from my own hands-on testing of the RENPHO Deep Tissue (18 months), Theragun Elite (3 months loaned), TOLOCO (8 weeks), and Theragun Mini (6 weeks).
+Competing product data drawn , Theragun Elite (3 months loaned), TOLOCO (8 weeks), and Theragun Mini (6 weeks).

 About the Author